 This asteroid is named after the Hopi tribe of North America.
-Hope has astrological significance of ambush, attacks, prejudice, territorial disputes, Native Americans, minority experiences.
+Hope has an Astrological connection with ambush, attacks, prejudice, territorial disputes, Native Americans, minority experiences.
 Ambushes can be psychological as well as physical.

 Phaethon is generally associated with out of control, dangerous behaviour, people that get carried away, car crashes and accidents.

 Phaethon was the son of the Sun God, Helios.
-He asked his father if he could drive the chariot of the sun – but when he took the reigns things span out of control rather quickly.
-The Sun chariot ended up scorching Africa, accounting for it’s desert areas; eventually Zeus struck him off the chariot to save the world and Phaethon died.
+He asked his father if he could drive the chariot of the sun – but when he took the reins things span out of control rather quickly.
+The Sun chariot ended up scorching Africa, accounting for it’s desert areas; eventually, Zeus struck him off the chariot to save the world and Phaethon died.